 Paint’s most practical role is in creating a protective layer that guards home materials from damaging UV light and moisture.

 Good paint can be expensive.
 While you don’t need the top of the line, it’s important to do some research and choose a good quality product.
-Sherwin-Williams, for example, is highly rated by homeowners, as we explain in “Is This the Best Brand of House Paint?”
+Sherwin-Williams and Benjamin Moore, for example, are highly rated by homeowners, as we explain in “Homeowners Say These Are the 3 Best Brands of House Paint.”

 For some jobs, though, cheap or free paint will do fine.
 Look for it at household hazardous waste (HHW) facilities, Habitat for Humanity ReStores and suppliers of recycled and surplus building materials.